Sika deer: Population

 Sika deer inhabit temperate and subtropical woodlands, often in areas suitable for farming and other human exploitation.
 Their range encompasses some of the most densely populated areas in the world, where forests were cleared hundreds of years ago.
 Their population status varies significantly in different countries.
 Although the species as a whole is thriving, it is endangered and extinct in many areas.

 Japan has by far the largest native sika population in the world.
-Though the exact population is uncertain, it is likely to be in the hundred thousand range and is still increasing, mainly due to recent conservation efforts and the extinction of its main predator, the Japanese wolf (Canis lupus hodophilax), over a century ago.
+The population was estimated to be between 170,000 and 330,000 individuals in 1993, mainly due to recent conservation efforts and the extinction of its main predator, the Japanese wolf (Canis lupus hodophilax), over a century ago.
 Without its main predator, the population of sika exploded and it is now overpopulated in many areas, posing a threat to both forests and farmlands.
 Efforts are now being made to control its population instead of conserving it.
 None of its subspecies is endangered except the Kerama deer (C. n. keramae) on the tiny Kerama Islands.

 In 2015, Japanese Ministry of the Environment estimated the population at 3,080,000 in Japan, including Hokkaido.

 China used to have the largest population of sika, but thousands of years of hunting and habitat loss have reduced the population to less than 1,000.
 Of the five subspecies in China, the North China sika deer (C. n. mandarinus) is believed to be extinct in the wild since the 1930s; the Shanxi sika deer (C. n. grassianus) has not been seen in the wild since the 1980s and is also believed to be extinct in the wild.
 The status of Manchurian sika deer in China is unclear, though it is also believed to be extinct, and the sightings there are actually feral populations.